makrai/notes/khosla18-Aff2Vec-affect-enriched-vec.md

   * affect analysis in poetry (Kao and Jurafsky, 2012)
   * opinion and emotion words (Ghosh+ 2017)
 * Sedoc+ (2017) introduce the notion of affect features in word distributions
-* augmenting neural language modeling with affective information to emotive text generation (Ghosh+ 2017)
+* augmenting neural language modeling with affective information for emotive text generation (Ghosh+ 2017)
 * Aff2Vec can be trained using any affect space,
 * we focus on the Valence–Arousal–Dominance dimensions